What's in a Name?

 - What is the process like for trying out different projects, or working on different teams?

 Something that I always ask each interviewer is what they are looking to learn.
 I specify it doesn't have to be work related.
 It's interesting to hear the variety of people's responses.
-I think you can somewhat gauge team closeness and psychological safety if you are being interviewed by more than 1 person at a time.
+I think you can somewhat gauge team closeness and psychological safety with this question if you are being interviewed by more than 1 person at a time.
+Are they surprised by each other's answers?

 I also ask this of the other people in my life.
-Maybe that's why my strength that people agreed on most was empowerment.
-A heartwarming moment for me to say the least.
+Maybe that's why my crowd-sourced strength that my friends and close colleagues agreed on most was empowerment.
+Empowering others is exactly what I'm dedicating my life to.
+It was a heartwarming moment to see that recognized.